Riiid-Team/AI-Learning/README.md

 > -	Users who take longer to answer questions tend to have lower overall accuracy and vice versa

 **Hypothesis – Average user accuracy vs. Average content accuracy**
-> Null hypothesis: Users with above average accuracy spend the same amount of time or more time on questions with lower-than-average content accuracy than users with average or lower-than-average accuracy.<br>
+> Null hypothesis: Users with above-average accuracy spend the same amount of time or more time on questions with lower-than-average content accuracy than users with average or lower-than-average accuracy.<br>
-> Alternative hypothesis: Users with above average accuracy spend less time on questions with lower-than-average content accuracy than users with average or lower-than-average accuracy.<br>
+> Alternative hypothesis: Users with above-average accuracy spend less time on questions with lower-than-average content accuracy than users with average or lower-than-average accuracy.<br>
 > Test: Two-Sample One-Tailed T-Test<br>
 > Results: With a p-value less than alpha, and t less than 0, we reject the null hypothesis.
-> -	If users with above average accuracy answer questions (difficult and otherwise) more quickly than others users, then they may be more prepared for the content.
+> -	If users with above-average accuracy answer questions (difficult and otherwise) more quickly than other users, then they may be more prepared for the content.

 **Feature Selection**
 - Used Recursive Feature Elimination to select the top 5 features: `prior_question_had_explanation`, `user_acc_mean`, `mean_content_accuracy`, `mean_task_accuracy`, and `mean_priortime_accuracy_scaled`.